seng438-winter-2022/seng438-a5-Mik-Ese/Assignment5-Report.md

 # Discussion on Similarity and Differences of the Two Techniques

+# Advantages and Disadvantages of the Techniques
+### Reliability Growth Testing
+*

+### RDC Testing
+The advantages of RDC analysis are it’s very versatile plus a time and cost-efficient way of analyzing system reliability..
+The disadvantage of RDC is it cannot be used to calculate the exact quantitative value for reliability (or availability) of the system.
+It can only indicate whether the SUT is acceptable or not.

 # How the team work/effort was divided and managed
 Our groups split into 2 teams that each tackled one part of the lab.
 Faisal and Michele handled part 1, while Dylan and Cheyenne handled part 2.
 #